 So why is the reported inflation rate so low?

 This becomes a problem, however, when we compare the high inflationary items, with the low inflationary items.
-Compared side by side, its easy to see that the items which inflate at the highest rate (housing, food, electricity, etc) are the things that we need to survive.
+Compared side by side, it is easy to see that the items which inflate at the highest rate (housing, food, electricity, etc) are the things that we need to survive.
 So, one might argue that if these items were weighted higher due to necessity in the CPI, our inflation statistics would change drastically.
 It is also important to note that items such as TVs are purchased less frequently than food or other consumables.

 Official inflation also assumes that consumers will actively substitute a cheaper alternative for whatever is soaring in price.
 So if a burrito is rising in price, it assumes the consumer would opt to buy a taco instead.
 But this is extremely flawed because there is no cheap substitute for big-ticket items such as university, housing, or in the US – healthcare.
 It is the increasing costs of these items that are greatly decreasing the purchasing power of the middle class.